open-make/openmakewebsite/content/blog/2023-02-08-m19-oxygen-concentrator/index.en.md

 {{< expand "Show answer">}}
 Almost about 150 organizations were able to join up for M19 collective which was quite good.
 That means that a lot of people wanted to participate in open hardware research in India and especially this project, they were all excited about it.
 It was at the time of the pandemic, that really helped.
 The project grew really fast.
 We were able to build the oxygen concentrator within four to five weeks.
 We were able to solve a lot of the local issues, we were able to create it using locally available material apart from the zeolite.
 I think we were able to build on top of it and do a lot of service in terms of repairing it in the country as well.
 We're still doing research over that.
 I think those are all the successes I would say or the good parts of the project that worked out.
 The bad side was that we still don't have an answer for what we were looking for.
 I think it's a work in progress always.
 {{< /expand >}}

+## Participants

+{{< card2 "Core team and community">}}
+I would say about 10 to 15 in the core team but overall, it have been about 50.

+I would say some technicians, makers, engineers and people from a design background as well.
+As I mentioned, some have diving backgrounds.
+Last we have some manufacturers and industrial doctors.

+It was a lot of word of mouth because we were working on the project and people were adding other people to it.
+{{< /card2 >}}

 > What made you work on this project?